 SIIG 90W 10-Port USB Station

-If you are someone who needs to routinely charge more than six devices at once, our top recommendation is the SIIG 90W 10-Port USB.
-The SIIG has 10 USB ports that are each capable of outputting up to 2.4 amps that it pairs with vertical holders for up to eight tablets or phones.
+If you find yourself needing to routinely charge more than six devices at once, our top recommendation is the SIIG 90W 10-Port USB Station.
+The SIIG has 10 USB ports that are each capable of outputting up to 2.4 amps, and it pairs with vertical holders for up to eight tablets or phones.
 It also features a charging dock with a non-slip rubberized surface, which holds the ninth device in optimal viewing position.
 It's perfect for keeping an eye on your phone while it's charging; it's also a great way to minimize clutter and keep all your devices charged and organized in one place.
 This charging station has a fairly plain, minimalistic design with an eye-catching LED nightlight encircling the charging deck.

-While the SIIG is a superb option for anyone with many device charging needs, it has a few flaws.
+While the SIIG is a superb option for those with multiple devices to charge, it has a few flaws.
 There is no denying that it is one of the larger products of the group, and our judges were split on its visual appeal.
 If you have a larger device on every single port at once, the charging time will decrease slightly because it can only source a combined 18 amps total.
-The LED light also doesn't shut off, and if it is kept in a bedroom at night, it's bright enough that some people might be disturbed by it.
+The LED light also doesn't shut off, so those who like to sleep in a dark bedroom may be disturbed by it and want to keep it in another part of the house.
 Short charging cables aren't included, and we could imagine using longer cables could result in a giant tangle of USB cords.
-Even with these shortcomings, if you have many devices to charge at once and don't mind purchasing additional short cables separately, this is an excellent option.
+Even with these shortcomings, this is an excellent option if you have many devices to charge at once and don't mind purchasing additional short cables separately.

 Best Bang for the Buck